codefoster/codefoster.com/source/_posts/students.md

 InkScape vector graphics editor: [http://www.inkscape.org](http://www.inkscape.org)

-I'll likely have far more resources here in the future.
+I&#39;ll likely have far more resources here in the future.
 If you need any help getting your system app ready, just let me know.

 </div>